wpeverest/user-registration/readme.txt

 11. Shortcode

 == Changelog ==
-= 1.1.1 - 03/10/2017 =
-* Fix - Denied email trigger fixed

-= 1.1.0 - 19/09/2017 =
-* Feature - Redirect URL
+* Feature - New shortcode for login [user_registration_login]
-* Feature - Number and date field added
+* Feature - 2 More template added for user registration form
-* Feature -  logger added
+* Feature - Wordpress rating link on user registration admin section
+* Fix - Disable profile detail tab (if there is no data) on user dashboard
-* Feature - Formwise template
+* Fix - form design improvement
-* Fix - Frontend form javascript validation issue fixed
+* Fix - Escaping issue of form builder
-* Fix - My account tab issue fixed
+* Fix - Datepicker issue on safari ( add new jquery datepicker)
-* Deprecated -  Administrator from prevent dashboard access
-* Added some filter and action hooks
+* Fix - Email message formatting
 [See changelog for all versions](https://raw.githubusercontent.com/wpeverest/user-registration/master/CHANGELOG.txt).